Addison Powell: Career

 Powell's film credits included The Mating Game (1959) with Debbie Reynolds, In the French Style (1963) with Jean Seberg, and The Thomas Crown Affair (1968), the latter in which he played Abe, a bank robber, opposite Steve McQueen.
 In 1975, Powell appeared in The Reincarnation of Peter Proud with Michael Sarrazin, and played a rogue CIA officer in Three Days of the Condor, which starred Robert Redford.
 He portrayed Admiral Chester W. Nimitz in the 1977 biopic, MacArthur, which starred Gregory Peck, and later appeared in the 1987 murder mystery film The Rosary Murders, opposite Donald Sutherland and Charles Durning.

 His television credits included roles in the first seasons of both Law & Order and The Mod Squad.
-Powell also had a recurring role as Dr. Eric Lang in the television series, Dark Shadows, which aired on ABC from 1966 until 1971.
+Powell also had a recurring role as Dr. Eric Lang in the television series Dark Shadows, which aired on ABC from 1966 until 1971.
 He guest-starred in an episode of Gibbsville in 1976 and co-starred as a detective in the 1977 television film, Contract on Cherry Street, with Frank Sinatra and Martin Balsam.
 In 1988 he appeared as Admiral Harold Stark in the miniseries War and Remembrance, opposite Robert Mitchum.
 He also portrayed the Gorton's Fisherman in Gorton's Fish Commercials in 1982.

 Personal life

 In 1950, Powell married Bunnie Rowley.
-The couple had three children: Mary, Julie and Michael and resided on the Upper West Side of Manhattan.
-They remained married until Rowley’s death in 1995.
+The couple had three children: Mary, Julie and Michael.
+The family resided on the Upper West Side of Manhattan.
+They remained married until Rowley's death in 1995.